Y-lonelY/genpm/README.md

 ## Getting Started

-Just execute the command like this `bash control.sh gen` and determind which mode is good for you~
+Just execute the command like this `bash control.sh` and determind which mode is good for you~

 After that you can see more details on the mode docs~